 -It is the practice to hire a local real estate appraiser each year to review recent rentals of apartments and single family houses in Wellesley to determine if there has been any significant market movement from the prior year.
-Depending upon the trend from a year ago, an increasse for the next academic year may be implemented.
-These increases tend to be in the range of 1.5% - 4%.
+Depending upon the trend from a year ago, an increase for the next academic year may be implemented.
+These increases tend to be in the range of 1.5%-4%.

 -Tenants may incur imputed income if rent is determined to be lower than 5% of the appraised value of the unit.
 The IRS considers the difference between this amount and actual rent charged to be taxable income.
-Appraised values are reviewd each year and every fourth year a compehenisve re-appraisal is conducted.
+Appraised values are reviewed each year and every fourth year a comprehensive re-appraisal is conducted.